Aller au contenu. | Aller à la navigation

 Project 1.2.
 Without « a priori » approach - Experimental evolution

-We sought to characterize virulence factors without a priori by conducting experimental evolution strategies.
+We sought to characterize virulence factors without a priori by conducting experimental evolution strategies (Figure 2).
 After hundreds of generations without host cells, we identified one mutation that confers a strong attenuated virulent phenotype compared to the ancestral Lp virulent isolate.
 This modification consists in the integration of the endogenous plasmid pLPP into the chromosome.
 We demonstrated that plasmid integration and associated phenotypes can be reversed when bacteria were re-evolved in presence of amoebae, suggesting that the episomal form and/or the copy number of the plasmid confer a strong fitness advantage to bacteria and is essential for successful infections (Carrillo, in preparation).
 We are now performing functional investigations to decipher this novel regulatory pathway of Lp virulence.

 Figure 2.
 Experimental evolution of L. pneumophila under various conditions and/or hosts.